tom-seddon/ghouls-revenge/docs/ghouls-revenge.md

 ## Best times files

 Best times are saved to a file called `GPTIMES`, which you can back up or send to people.
-Best time files are specific to a particular Ghouls Party build, and can't be freely mixed - but you can use the BASIC program `TMERGE` on the Ghouls Party disk to merge times from from another best times file into yours.
+Use the BASIC program `TMERGE` on the Ghouls Party disk to merge somebody else's best times file into yours.
+(It's safest to do this rather than using a copy of somebody else's file directly.
+Ghouls Party doesn't promise to work properly with other people's score files, but the merge program will.
+You'll also get to keep any times of yours that are better than theirs...)

     CHAIN"TMERGE"